4 WAYS TO IMPROVE YOUR WEBSITE'S LOAD SPEED

 This improvement in the loading speed of a website is due to the fact that part of the information that users are looking for is available on each of the servers that make up the CDN provides quick delivery of content.

 In the end, the user will connect to the server that is geographically closest to him.
 If your website receives a lot of traffic from different geographical areas it may be interesting to use a CDN.

 Another advantage of a CDN is that if it is correctly configured it will help you to stop attacks with malicious software, such as DDOS attacks.

 3 - CREATE WEB DESIGNS THINKING ABOUT IMPROVING THE SPEED OF YOUR WEB

-User Experience (UX) is an important factor especially for ecommerce’s.
+User Experience (UX) is an important factor, especially for e-commerce.
 In a website where loading times are good the user experience improves, and conversion rates improve.
 Websites with a simple design and intuitive and easy navigation have a better user experience or UX than those other sites that have very complicated menus and navigation through them becomes less intuitive and complex.
 A simpler design makes navigation easier and more efficient.
 So, if you want to improve the UX creates a simple website where users can find what they are looking for in a few clicks.

-A simpler web design improves the loading speed of your site and will make those users who want to buy or hire a service on your website increase.
+A simpler web design improves the loading speed of your site and will make those users who want to buy or hire service on your website increase.

 4 - ACTIVATE CACHE STORAGE